Amarsingh2003/NLP-Project/readme.md

 ## Project Report

-Look at the Methodology part to better understand project workflow .
+Look at the Methodology part to better understand the project workflow .
 [Download the PDF file](docs/NLP_project_report_pdf.pdf)